hanabi/hanabi.github.io/misc/BGA.md

 ### The 5's Chop Move - Added

 - On BGA, if you clue number 5 to a 5 that is one-away-from-chop, high-level players will usually interpret it as a *Play Clue* on the 5 or a stall clue, depending on the situation.
-- In our group, we assign a special meaning to number 5 clues that introduce a brand new 5 that is **exactly** one-away from chop.
+- In our group, we assign a special meaning to number 5 clues that introduce a new 5 that is **exactly** one-away from chop.
 You guessed it - it's a *Chop Move*.
 - Why do this?
 It allows players to use this special power to save two cards with one clue.
 For example, it can be used to save a critical card that is followed by a 5.
 Or, you can even use it to permanently save a non-critical but-still-useful card.

 ### Trash Chop Moves - Changed